Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

 MUST be thrown.

 #### 6.1.1.
 Graphic Angles
-Since units would likely have to be able to face left, right, forward, and backward, a graphic could have angles.
+Since units would likely have to be able to face left, right, forwards, and backwards, a graphic could have angles.
 A graphic could have either 1, 2, 4, or 8 angles.
 The number of angles a graphic has defines how the renderer draws the graphic, and how the image needs to be layed out.